a-hassanin/evohaus_parking/README.md

-#  evohaus
+#  Evohaus Parking
-Senor for evohaus electricity and water consumption
+Sensor to fetch electricity meter data for a parking space managed by evohaus

 # install

 install with following steps: